pb66/OEM-documentation/BuildingBlocks/TimeSeries/variableinterval.md

     $last_datapoint_position = ($npoints – 1) * 9.0;
     fseek($fh,$last_datapoint_position);

 Note: Due to the way filesystems work writing 9  bytes at a time to each data file in this way is not particularly write efficient.
 File systems usually have a minimum IO size that is much larger than 9 bytes, we can improve the engine write implementation by buffering and writing in large blocks that are closer to this minimum IO size.
-This is the current area of research in emoncms feed engines and there is more on this below.
+This is the current area of research in emoncms feed engines.

 ### Reading from the timeseries data file.